rogerfar/RetroBatScraper/README.md

-# RetroBatScraper
+# RetroBat Scraper
-A media scraper for RetroBat
+A simple media scraper for RetroBat.